Embracing Off-the-Grid Samples: Discussion

 \subsection{Related Work}

 Several studies in the compressive sensing literature are similar to our results in Section \ref{MainResult} (\cite{structured,stability}).
-Our main proof under the sparse signal model adopts the approach of \cite{sparseF,structured,stability}.
-However, we derive recovery guarantees for non-orthonormal systems (when $\theta\neq 0$) while focusing the scope of the paper within the context of classical sampling theory (introducing error according to bandlimited approximation).
+In contrast to these references, we derive recovery guarantees for non-orthonormal systems (when $\theta\neq 0$) while focusing the scope of the paper within the context of classical sampling theory (introducing error according to the bandlimited approximation).
 The work in \cite{stability} considers sampling of sparse trigonometric polynomials and overlaps with our application in the case $\Psi = \mathcal{F}$.
-Our results generalize this work (in the basis pursuit case) to allow for other signal models and sparsifying transforms.
+Our results generalize this work to allow for other signal models and sparsifying transforms.
 Furthermore, \cite{stability} assumes that the samples are chosen uniformly at random from a continuous interval or a discrete set of $N$ equispaced points.
 In contrast, our results pertain to general deviations from an equispaced grid with average sampling density $\sim s\polylog(N)$ and allow for many other distributions of the perturbations.